 Additionally, the Incoming Call Request may contain the SCC AS PSI DN, allowing the SCC AS to later correlate outgoing service control signalling with the incoming I1 control signalling over the NIDD-UP bearer.

 10. Triggered by I1 ICS Incoming Call message, the UE initiated a default bearer setup for voice payload.
-This bearer utilizes the QoS mechanisms outlined in Clause 6.4.1.4.
+This bearer utilizes the QoS mechanisms outlined in clause 6.4.1.4.
 In step 10a, the MGW determines codec selection for media session and perform transcoding if required.

-11. In steps 11a-11b, UE-A sends a I1 ALERT to the SCC AS, and the SCC AS forwards SIP 180 Ringing message to UE-B. In steps 11c-11d, UE-A sends I1 SUCCESS message to the SCC AS, and the SCC AS forwards a SIP 200 OK message to UE-B in response to the INVITE received at step 6.
+11. In steps 11a-11b, UE-A sends a I1 ALERT to the SCC AS and the SCC AS forwards SIP 180 Ringing message to UE-B. In steps 11c-11d, UE-A sends I1 SUCCESS message to the SCC AS and the SCC AS forwards a SIP 200 OK message to UE-B in response to the INVITE received at step 6.

 12. Media Session continues between two parties UE-A and UE-B.